 Consider set length sizes to increase the speed of installation.
-For availability of suitable board lengths, contact Porta prior to specifying.
-Porta Cladding is available in set lengths and random length packs.
+For availability and a suitable board length, contact Porta prior to specifying.
+Porta Cladding is available in a range of lengths and random length packs.

-2.6.
-ACCLIMATISATION
+2.6 ACCLIMATISATION

 To minimise the amount of movement of the timber once installed, the cladding should be installed at or slightly below, the prevailing relative humidity (equilibrium moisture content) of the site in which it is to be installed.